-- Checkboxes include an interaction for the hover state. - Checkbox control inputs are currently only supplied as Small Inputs - The Invalid control inputs use shades/hues for validation: darker red when displayed over a pale background, and a lighter red when displayed over a darker background. - The Disabled control input states are set back in opacity. - The Checkbox Block component includes the addition of a title description, in a similar format to the Text Input field.
+- Checkboxes include an interaction for the hover state. - Checkbox control inputs are currently only supplied as Small Inputs - The Disabled control input states are set back in opacity. - The Checkbox Block component includes the addition of a title description, in a similar format to the Text Input field. - Included checked and unchecked states.